 - 2. Configure OpenCV with OpenNI support by setting texttt{WITH_OPENNI} flag in CMake.
-If OpenNI is found in default install folders OpenCV will be built with OpenNI library regardless of whether PrimeSensor Module is found or not.
-If PrimeSensor Module was not found you will get a warning in CMake log.
+If OpenNI is found in install folders OpenCV will be built with OpenNI library (see a status OpenNI in CMake log) whereas PrimeSensor Modules can not be found (see a status OpenNI PrimeSensor Modules in CMake log).
 Without PrimeSensor module OpenCV will be successfully compiled with OpenNI library, but VideoCapture object will not grab data from Kinect sensor. - 3.
 Build OpenCV.